+'''

-<axis n="2">
+<axis n="2"> and change this to

+'''

 <axis n="1">.

 Continue comparing your table with the comment table for the Saitek and changing the axis numbers and button numbers accordingly.
 Since QUICKSTICK USB and the Saitek have the same number of axes but different number of buttons, you must delete the buttons left over.
 Just remember to double check that you have a closing tag for each opening tag or you will get an error using the file.